jan-grimo/inorgmol/notes.md

   - Missing: `refine<F: Float>`: Maybe needs a PR with argmin or some trait specializations
 - Documentation (deny undocumented and work through all)
-- Check shape analysis methods
+- Check shape methods
   - [x] rotation finding
   - [x] superposable vertex sets
+  - [ ] canonicalization
   - [ ] tetrahedra (buggy!)
   - [ ] mirror
 - Is `shape::recognition::sample` correct? shouldn't it distort more than just